El Anatsui

 El Anatsui (/ɛl ˌænətˈsuːi/; born 4 February 1944) is a Ghanaian sculptor active for much of his career in Nigeria.
 He has drawn particular international attention for his "bottle-top installations".
 These installations consist of thousands of aluminum pieces sourced from alcohol recycling stations and sewn together with copper wire, which are then transformed into metallic cloth-like wall sculptures.
 Such materials, while seemingly stiff and sturdy, are actually free and flexible, which often helps with manipulation when installing his sculptures.

 Anatsui was included in the 2023 Time 100 list of the world's most influential people.
+In the article, artist and art historian Okeke-Agulu writes, "The breathtaking combination of experimental rigor and inspired vision turns such unassuming materials as printer's plates or liquor-bottle caps into the magnificent constructions and compositions displayed around the world."

 Early life and education

 El Anatsui was born in Anyako, in the Volta Region of Ghana.
 The youngest of his father's 32 children, Anatsui lost his mother and was raised by his uncle.
 His first experience with art was through drawing letters on a chalkboard.
 His lettering attempts drew the attention of his school's headmaster, who encouraged his effort by providing him with more chalk.
 Because of his age at the time (just after kindergarten), he regarded the letters more as images than as letters--the forms interested him.

 Anatsui received his B.A in 1968 from the College of Art and Built Environment (KNUST) in Kumasi, Ghana.
 He received his postgraduate diploma in Art Education the following year, in 1969, from Kwame Nkrumah University of Science and Technology (KNUST), also in Kumasi.

 Some of his early artistic influences include Oku Ampofo, Vincent Akwete Kofi, and Kofi Antubam, all of whom began to reject foreign influences in their practices in favor of indigenous art forms.
 After graduating in 1969, Anatsui assumed a teaching position at Winneba Specialist Training College (now University of Education), a role that had previously been filled by Kofi.

 He began teaching at the University of Nigeria, Nsukka in 1975.
 He became a senior lecturer for the Fine and Applied Arts department in 1982, and later became head of that department and full professor of sculpture in 1996, a role he occupied until 2011.
 His presence at the University of Nsukka led to his affiliation with the Nsukka group.It has taken many years to find artists who can occupy a prominent place on the global circuit while choosing to reside outside the metropolitan centres.
 William Kentridge has made his reputation from Johannesburg, and El Anatsui has conquered the planet while living and working in the Nigerian university town of Nsukka.